gravitational/teleport/rfd/0078-login-rules.md

 // loginrule.proto
 ...

-// LoginRule is a resource to configure rules and logic which should run
+// LoginRule is a resource to configure rules and logic which should run during
-// during Teleport user login. message LoginRule {
+// Teleport user login.
+message LoginRule {
   // kind is a resource kind
   string kind = 1;
   // sub_kind is an optional resource sub kind, used in some resources string sub_kind = 2;
-    // version is a resource version
-    string version = 3;
+  // version is a resource version string version = 3;
-    // metadata is resource metadata
-    types.Metadata metadata = 4;
+  // metadata is resource metadata types.Metadata metadata = 4;

-    // spec is the login rule specification LoginRuleSpec spec = 5 [(gogoproto.nullable) = false];
+  // spec is the login rule specification LoginRuleSpec spec = 5;
-};
+}

 // LoginRuleSpec is a login rule specification. message LoginRuleSpec {
-    // priority is the priority of the login rule relative to other login rules in
+  // priority is the priority of the login rule relative to other login rules
-    // the same cluster.
+  // in the same cluster.
 Login rules with a lower numbered priority will be
   // evaluated first.
   string priority = 1;

-    // traits_map is a map of trait keys to lists of predicate expressions
+  // traits_map is a map of trait keys to lists of predicate expressions which
-    // which should evaluate to the desired values for that trait. map<string, wrappers.StringValues> traits_map = 2;
+  // should evaluate to the desired values for that trait. map<string, wrappers.StringValues> traits_map = 2;

   // traits_expression is a predicate expression which should return the
   // desired traits for the user upon login. string traits_expression = 3;
-};
+}
 ```